fkorsa/PracticalGuideToSoftwareDevelopment/README.md

 The purpose of this book is to help you become a professional software developer, when your skills belong mainly to the programming and computer science fields.

-# Disclaimer
-* This book contains opinions about software development that are based on my personal experience.
-You may disagree with them now or in the future; I share them because I think you will get something positive out of it.
-* I am not a web developer.
-It follows that most of my advice and explanations are not relevant for people in that field.
-If you are a web developer and you still want to read this book, keep that in mind.
-* This book is still being written.
-There are missing pieces and *badly* **formatted** *__text__*.

 # What's inside?
 Here are the various topics you can learn about in this book:
 * Development Tools